 To harvest the flowers we cut the vines at the top and bottom and carted the whole plant to the picking room aka my brother-in-law’s carport.

 On a large hop farm with a huge volume of flowers, this is all mechanised but we must pick and sort every flower by hand.
 With our wonderful friends and family, we set to work.
 Eddie and Eliot from Altitude Brewing brought some friends along to help.

 Somehow, we got the whole crop done in two days.
 It’s not hard work, but plucking flower after flower after flower gets rather boring.
 Unless you’ve got “Me And Bobby McGee,” and “The Gambler” on your iPod.
 Fortunately, we had all the classics to get us through: music, conversation and lots of food.

 In New Zealand, and indeed worldwide, there is a burgeoning interest in craft beer.
 Homebrewing is on the rise and microbreweries are springing up in all sorts of interesting places.

 Now, people are interested in beer as a drink to savour and appreciate.
 I think it’s all part of the slow living, back to our roots movement that’s happening all over the world.

-Our aim is to support our local micro-breweries by providing them with naturally produced, locally grown hops.
+We aim to support our local micro-breweries by providing them with naturally produced, locally grown hops.
 Minimal food miles and maximum goodness.
 Sounds perfect to me.
-Cheers!